Client-Engineering-Indonesia/data-science-and-MLOps-training/Lab 02 - Perform EDA and feature engineering/README.md

 * Here you will see list of existing buckets in Buckets tab --> to know your project bucket name, you must understand this format <YourProjectName>-<RandomCharacters> --> for my case it is "repurchasemodel-donotdelete-pr-spincdlcpmf5ao" with "repurchasemodel" known as my project name and "donotdelete-pr-spincdlcpmf5ao" is random characters generated automatically once you have created watsonx project

 <img width="1619" height="412" alt="image" src="https://github.com/user-attachments/assets/832fd5a5-f973-4a17-9fde-2b1c7abf5b43" />

+### Create Monthly Purchase Transaction Table in Last 3, 6, and 12 Months